Lodbrock History, Family Crest & Coats of Arms

 Early History of the Lodbrock family

 This web page shows only a small excerpt of our Lodbrock research.
-Another 385 words (28 lines of text) covering the years 1086, 1156, 1273, 1273, 1351, 1618, 1627, 1662, 1743, 1748, 1768 and 1747 are included under the topic Early Lodbrock History in all our PDF Extended History products and printed products wherever possible.
+Another 193 words (14 lines of text) covering the years 1086, 1156, 1273, 1273, 1351, 1618, 1627, 1662, 1743, 1748, 1768 and 1747 are included under the topic Early Lodbrock History in all our PDF Extended History products and printed products wherever possible.

 Lodbrock Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Lodbrock have been found, including Ladbrook, Ladbrooke, Ladbroke, Lodbroc, Lodbrooke, Lodbrook, Lathbrook and many more.

 Early Notables of the Lodbrock family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Lodbrock Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Lodbrock Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lodbrock family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Lodbrock, or a variant listed above: Richard Ladbroke, who settled in Virginia in 1674; John Ladbrooke, who arrived in Virginia in 1657; Anne Ladbrooke, who came to Virginia in 1713; as well as David and Maria Ladbroke, who came to West New Jersey in 1772..